TGDivy/TGDivy/README.md

 # Quote of the Day
 *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )
-> Passion creates, addiction consumes. ~ Gabor Mate
+> The opportunity of defeating the enemy is provided by the enemy himself. ~ Sun Tzu